 For the Protestant audience, some essayists refer to key Vatican II and post-Vatican II writings that may be unfamiliar.
 Learning how a major Christian tradition continues in the modern era to wrestle aright with what it means to believe in the Gospel yet not discard love of God and neighbor on a conditional basis or articulate faith convictions that may lead to the expense of the “other,” is worth the need for further learning about said documents.

 Ultimately, people of faith have the imperative to think about how foundations and practices lead to outcomes, whether intentional or unintentional.
 At stake particularly are the Jewish communities we live alongside together in the pluralism and promise of the United States.
 We need to show good neighbor love, speak up when violence happens (or is threatened, as nineteen Jewish Community Centers nationwide were threatened via anonymous emails as I prepared this review), and remember our past has much to atone and our future cannot be better without such memory and examination.

 Otherwise, persons may grow up similar to the Holocaust survivor Edith Gluck, who learned even at an early age, to “accept the animosity as a part of normal life.”

-Rev. Jerrod H. Hugenot is the associate executive minister of the American Baptist Churches of New York State.
+Rev. Jerrod H. Hugenot is the associate executive minister, American Baptist Churches of New York State.

 Sweeney, Jon M., editor.
 Jesus Wasn’t Killed by the Jews: Reflections for Christians in Lent.
 (Maryknoll, NY: Orbis, 2020).
 ISBN # 978-1-62698-352-6.
 128 pp.